ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-m:iuis or the &quot;amuucuv

-s roi

-HENRY D. MASKER,
-josenr eisei.y.

-Prni.tRnr-.as aku

-&#x27;llOPUltTORl.

-. .It.lSSEit, r.ditor.

-orrici i mtT btrket, niar Bi.ru.)
-THR &#x27; AMERICAN&quot; is published every Pnlur
-.lay nt TWO DOLLARS per tnnmn In lie
-aid Imlf yearly in advance.
-No paper disoouiiu­
-jcd till ALb aires ragis are paid.
-No subscription received for n less period than
-ix mostiih.
-All communication or l-Hrr on
-ausincfis relating to (ho office, lo insure attention,
-must be POST PAID.

-&#x27;J&#x27;lic following exhibits the genius and talent of a
+following exhibits the genius and talent of a
 mis port, of one who is destined to render himself
 inmortnl by his inspiration.
 There is a moral lo
 t, an inspiration, winch should stir up the aoul of